MarcoPolo/marcopolo.github.io/content/code/2021-05-10-declarative-dev-environments.md

-or `Cargo.lock` file, it _locks_ the exact version of any tool used and generated automatically the first time you introduce dependencies; and finally a `.envrc` file which simply tells direnv to ask Nix what the environment should be, and sets up the environment.
+or `Cargo.lock` file, it _locks_ the exact version of any tool used and generated automatically the first time you introduce dependencies; and finally a `.envrc` file which simply tells direnv to ask Nix what the environment should be, and sets up the environment when you `cd` into the folder.
 Here are some simple examples:
 [flake.nix](https://github.com/MarcoPolo/templates/tree/master/trivial),
 [.envrc](https://github.com/MarcoPolo/templates/blob/master/trivial/.envrc)
 (`flake.lock` omitted since it's automatically generated).